Life After Cancer: Changes in a Woman’s Sex Life

 Many cancer treatments can cause the ovaries to stop working.
 This can lead to menopause.

 Menopause is when your ovaries stop releasing eggs, make a lot less estrogen, and

 you stop having menstrual periods.
 It’s a time when some women start having symptoms

 such as hot flashes, sleep problems, and mood changes.
 Menopause can also cause low

 You may have blood tests to check your hormone levels and confirm menopause.
 If needed,

-your doctor can help you manage the symptoms of menopause with treatments such as
+your healthcare provider can help you manage the symptoms of menopause with treatments

 Using birth control